okfn-brasil/viralata/README.md

 $ python manage.py run
 ```

+## OpenShift Hosting

+This code should be [OpenShift](https://openshift.com) ready.
+So it should be possible to host it for free.

+Using rhc (don't forget to set the URL for the used repository; maybe this one?):

+    rhc app create viralata python-2.7 postgresql-9.2 --from-code=<code-for-repo>

+Looks like OpenShift Postgres is not doing Vacuum, so we do it with a cron job:

+    rhc cartridge add cron -a viralata

+You will also need a `key` file and a `local_settings.py` file.
+You can use `settings/local_settings.openshift_example.py` as an example for the second one.
+Place both files in `~/app-root/data/`, inside the OpenShift gear.
+And, from inside the gear, using SSH, init the DB:

+    . $OPENSHIFT_PYTHON_DIR/virtenv/bin/activate
+    ~/app-root/repo
+    python manage.py -s $OPENSHIFT_DATA_DIR initdb

 ## API

-Needs a 'static' doc, but accesssing the root of a hosted instance it's possible to see a Swagger doc.
+Needs a 'static' doc, but accessing the root of a hosted instance it's possible to see a Swagger doc.

 ## Name

-Vira-Lata, in brazilian portuguese, means mutt/mongrel.
+Vira-Lata, in Brazilian Portuguese, means mutt/mongrel.
 So this name can be considered a more humble version of the mighty [Cerberus](https://en.wikipedia.org/wiki/Cerberus), symbol of the [Kerberos protocol](https://en.wikipedia.org/wiki/Kerberos_%28protocol%29)

+## Known Issues

+If you are using Gmail to send forgot password e-mails, it's possible it will block sending them, by security restrictions.
+After the problem happened, you can unlock it [here](https://accounts.google.com/DisplayUnlockCaptcha).